Adding meaning to classic literature by defacing it, I’ve called this one “Piglet the gammon”…

 The pub was growing restless, but it didn’t make me anxious.
 Outside with the smokers, people clearly the worse for drink weren’t fighting each other, but chanting.
 There were no police on the streets.
 “Vive la Révolution.”
 The peasants were really quite revolting.
 Someone pointed out that Parliament Square was just around the corner.

 Walking together through the streets of London at night, with no police, there was no looting, no criminal damage.
 It was anarchy, peace and freedom.
 This is what I’d dreamed of.
 We needed to make the most of it before the government sent the army in under the martial law which was surely coming.
 We’d made our point though.
-Something touched us that Christmas, and captured us together.
+Something touched us that night, and captured us together.

 Those martyrs were detained, delayed but not cancelled.
 They will not be forgotten.